iBerezkin/AI-Remove/README.md

 # AI-Remove
-Front-end and Back-end of AI.Remove production server
+Front-end and Back-end of AI.Remove server